West Campus High School: Music

 The West Campus music department consists of a music appreciation program, a marching band, a drumline, and color guard.
 These groups are affiliated with the Northern California Band Association.

 Admission

-Enrollment is via application, including an essay, a mathematics session, and transcripts of grades 7 and 8 marks.
+Enrollment is via application and transcripts of grades 7 and 8 marks.
 When the number of acceptable applicants exceeds the number of available spaces, students are chosen via lottery.
+In the year 2024, PSAT 8/9 scores were deprecated as means of evaluation.

 The Foundation for Excellence

 The West Campus Foundation for Excellence (WCFE) is the school's parent-teacher organization that helps to provide for and improve the student community.
 They raise funds that go towards events, Yearbook, Drama, Band, athletics, college tours, classroom texts, and scholarships.
 They also coordinate with the Academic Student Body (ASB) with events such as staff appreciation lunch and senior breakfast.
 The organization does not require an application or a fee to join as of 2022.
-Membership is open to all but the foundation encourages families to sign up for their newsletter.
+Membership is open to all, but the foundation encourages families to sign up for their newsletter.